What Is 100 Points of ID? (And When Do You Need It?)

 Frequently Asked Questions

 Yes — if you're acting under a valid Power of Attorney, you can sell issuer-sponsored shares through Unbroker by providing the required documents and ID.
+To find out what’s required when selling shares under a Power of Attorney, click here.

-Yes — if you’re acting as an executor or legal representative for an Estate, you can sell issuer-sponsored shares from through Unbroker by providing the required estate documents and ID.
-For more information on selling shares belonging to an estate click here.
+Yes — if you’re acting as an executor or legal representative for an Estate, you can sell issuer-sponsored shares through Unbroker by providing the required estate documents and ID.
+For more information on selling shares belonging to an estate, click here.

 That’s fine — both shareholders can authorise the funds to be paid into one person's account using a signed authority form provided by Unbroker.

 Yes — if the shares are registered in the company’s name, they can be sold through Unbroker with the proper documentation and ASIC verification.
+Click here to see our full guide on selling shares held company.

-Yes — if the shares are registered in the name of your trust or SMSF, you can sell them through Unbroker by providing the deed, trustee ID, and other required documents.
+Yes — if the shares are registered in the name of your trust or SMSF, you can sell them through Unbroker by providing the deed, trustees ID and any supporting documents.
+To learn more, see our full guide on selling shares held by a family trust or SMSF here.

-Yes — as an overseas resident, you can sell issuer-sponsored shares through Unbroker by posting original certified ID and a signed authority form.
+Yes — as an overseas resident, you can sell issuer-sponsored shares through Unbroker by posting original certified ID.
+For more information on our international ID requirements, click here

 Yes — as a parent or legal guardian, you can authorise the sale of shares held by a minor by providing certified ID and signing an authority form.

 Yes — as long as you can provide certified evidence of the name change (e.g. marriage certificate or name change certificate), Unbroker can help process your share sale.
+For more information, see our full guide on selling shares when your name has changed here.

 Yes — you don’t need a TFN to sell your shares through Unbroker.